devonfw/mrchecker/template/README.md

 #### Classic Junit structure

-* *main/java/com.capgemini.mrchecker/<Module_name>/:* Contains a page object template (MainPage.java) with the necessary methods.
+* *main/java/com.capgemini.mrchecker/<Module_name>:* Contains a page object template (MainPage.java) with the necessary methods.

-* *test/java/com.capgemini.mrchecker/<Module_name>/:* Contains a test template (MainPageTest.java) with methods recommended to build a basic test.
+* *test/java/com.capgemini.mrchecker/<Module_name>:* Contains a test template (MainPageTest.java) with methods recommended to build a basic test.

 #### Cucumber structure

-* *test/java/com.capgemini.mrchecker/cucumber:* Folder to store the Cucumber tests.
+* *test/java/com.capgemini.mrchecker/cucumber:*  A directory to keep Cucumber tests related files.

-* *test/java/com.capgemini.mrchecker/cucumber/features:* Directory to keep Cucumber files with features for each test module and an example (basicScenario.features).
+* *test/java/com.capgemini.mrchecker/cucumber/features:* A directory to keep Cucumber feature files for each test module and an example (basicScenario.features).
 It also stores Cucumber test runners e.g. RunGuiCucumberTests.java.

-* *main/java/com.capgemini.mrchecker/cucumber/stepdefs:* Directory to keep Cucumber files with steps definition for each test module.
+* *test/java/com.capgemini.mrchecker/cucumber/stepdefs:* A directory to keep Java files with Cucumber steps definition for each test module.

-* *test/java/com.capgemini.mrchecker/cucumber/shared:* Directory to keep Cucumber files with shared data tables for each test module.
+* *test/java/com.capgemini.mrchecker/cucumber/shared:* A directory to keep Cucumber files with shared data tables for each test module.

-* *test/java/com.capgemini.mrchecker/cucumber/hools:* Directory to Cucumber to JUnit5 glue classes.
-DO NOT REMOVE.
+* *test/java/com.capgemini.mrchecker/cucumber/hooks:* A directory to keep Cucumber to JUnit5 glue classes. **DO NOT REMOVE**.

 #### The transition to JUnit5 has been done recently.
 The template for JUNIT4 is available [here](https://github.com/devonfw/mrchecker/tree/junit4)